 The discs in the spine will wear and tear as people age.
 It may also dry out and won’t be able to be a supportive shock absorber.
 Thus, it can result in lower back pain, soreness, swelling and instability.

 Not everyone, however, will develop degenerative disc disease even though most people by the age of 60 will have some degree of degeneration in the spine.
 A study in the journal Osteoarthritis and Cartilage cited that degenerative disc issues are prevalent in 71 percent of men and 77 percent of women above the age of 50.

 Stem cells are those that do not have any specific functions in the body just yet.
 Stem cells have the potential to become any type of cell with a specialized function.
 However, since these divide and then renew fast, experts believe for decades that stem cells can be ideal for healing damaged tissues or organs, according to a study in Advances in Wound Care.

-Stem cell therapy in Tampa is a safe treatment option to heal degenerated discs.
+Regenerative Therapy in Tampa is a safe treatment option to heal degenerated discs.
 In stem cell recruitment therapy, your doctor will inject amniotic fluid containing the stem cells into the exact area where the spine’s discs have deteriorated or have been damaged.
 The fluid will then target the pain and inflammation, as the stem cells multiply, rebuild, and restore the damaged discs to promote natural healing.